 The development of the Project Site and Access Corridor could result in the loss of foraging and breeding habitat for burrowing owls.
-Known locations of burrowing owl burrows along the onsite canals will be avoided, as the project will not be impacting the canals, and the canals will continue to be managed as they are currently managed, which will also benefit other species using the canal system to move through the area.
-Adequate suitable foraging habitat exists to the east of the Solar Blue Project site to support these owls.
-For any burrowing owls occurring elsewhere within the Project Site, both breeding and foraging habitat could be lost; this would constitute a significant impact to burrowing owl foraging and breeding habitat.
+Potential locations of burrowing owl burrows along the onsite canals will be avoided, as the project will not be impacting the canals, and the canals will continue to be managed as they are currently managed, which will also benefit other species using the canal system to move through the area.
+Adequate suitable foraging habitat exists in the vicinity of the Chestnut Solar Project site to support these owls.
+For any burrowing owls potentially occurring elsewhere within the Project Site, both breeding and foraging habitat could be lost; this would constitute a significant impact to burrowing owl foraging and breeding habitat.